 Advisor and time-sharing requirements

 ELLIS PhDs are co-supervised by one ELLIS fellow/scholar/unit faculty and one ELLIS fellow/scholar/member, both based in Europe.
 During the selection process, the main focus will be on finding a match with the primary advisor.
+A list of available advisors can be found on the portal.
 Finding a co-advisor can be done simultaneously, or up to 5 months after acceptance to the program.

 Exchange and time-sharing: